Expanding a Microsoft 365-based product into Europe often looks straightforward from the outside.

 How Bright Star can help

-The differences between North American and European buyers aren’t vast but they are meaningful.
-If your content reflects regional expectations set out in the differing countries, it becomes far easier to grow in EMEA.
+The differences between North American and European buyers aren’t dramatic — but they are meaningful.

-We help companies building products on top of Microsoft 365 translate their story into a version that resonates across Europe — clear, confident and culturally aware.
+We work with companies building on Microsoft 365 to help translate their story into a version that resonates across Europe — clear, confident and grounded in how European teams actually evaluate technology.